 Originally from South Florida, I graduated from the University of California, Berkeley with a BS in Mechanical Engineering and a BA in Applied Mathematics in May 2012.
-I am currently a PhD Candidate studying Mechanical Engineering at the Massachusetts Institute of Technology (MIT) as part of the Joint Program between MIT and the Woods Hole Oceanographic Institute.
-My PhD work focuses on the design and prototyping of a symbiotic system to harvest uranium from seawater.
-My research encompasses product design, failure analysis, prototyping, and bench-testing of components.
+I received my PhD Candidate in Oceanographic and Mechanical Engineering at the Massachusetts Institute of Technology (MIT) as part of the Joint Program between MIT and the Woods Hole Oceanographic Institute.
+My PhD work focused on the design and prototyping of a symbiotic system to harvest uranium from seawater.
+My research encompassed product design, failure analysis, prototyping, and bench-testing of components.

-For more information, please feel free to view my resume or email me at mhaji [at] mit.edu.
+For more information, please feel free to view my CV or email me at mhaji [at] mit.edu.

 Outside of academics, I enjoy being in the outdoors.
 My favorite hobbies include backpacking, surfing, sailing, and scuba diving.
 I also enjoy traveling and playing bass guitar.
 Take a look at some of my photos below!